America's Anchorman is away and this is your undocumented anchorman.

 I've seen a lot of my customers lose their jobs, and we're talking big, nice paying jobs.

-No, and you know, and you know what?
+No, and you know what?

 He doesn't talk like a man who understands the economy.

-He talks like a man who's disincentivizing with his every utterance uh the impulses that drive economic growth.
+He talks like a man who's disincentivizing with his every utterance the impulses that drive economic growth.

-You can't you can't uh operate.
+You can't operate.

 You don't hire people, for example, if you don't know what the rules are going to be.

-You when you take someone on and you offer to pay them, a guy was writing about this in the Wall Street Journal the other day.
+When you take someone on and you offer to pay them, a guy was writing about this in the Wall Street Journal the other day.

-We know they can't afford what they're doing, so it eventually at some point they're gonna have to come to the only source of money uh that they have other than uh foreign governments, and that is the American people, and they're gonna have to take some more money from small business or more money from federal taxpayers or more money in a sales tax.
+We know they can't afford what they're doing, so eventually at some point, they're going to have to come to the only source of money that they have other than foreign governments, and that is the American people.

-What health care is about is not government health care is not about health care, it's about government.
+What healthcare is about is not government healthcare is not about healthcare, it's about government.

 It's about new government rules, new government obligations, new costs that government imposes on you.